Scottish Links Golf

 What others say

 Crail Craighead Links ©Do you like a challenge?
 How about this one -- I challenge you to shoot your handicap on this golf course.
 Odds are you won't come close.
 This is one tough test of golf.
 With a typical Scottish wind, it's very, very tough.
 And situated as it is right next to the North Sea, it's almost always windy.
 Anyone who shoots his handicap is rare.
 Hosting the Fife Stroke Play Championship the best score was 77.
 These were fine golfers in the most famous golfing area of Scotland and the best they could manage was 6 over par.
-That's one tough golf course.(I don't know what the weather was like on that specific day, but I'll bet it was windy.)
+That's one tough golf course.(I don't know what the weather was like on that specific day, but I'll bet it was very windy.)
 Craighead is equal of any of the Open Championship qualifying courses in the area and I feel it will soon be added to the qualifying rota.

 Founded in 1786, The Crail Golfing Society is the 7th oldest golf club in Scotland.
 The Craighead Links is the second of their courses.
 The first and more famous Crail Balcomie links is one of my favorite courses and one of the best kept secrets in the world of golf.
 (I have a separate write-up on it.)
 The new Craighead links were completed in 1998.
 Considering the second St. Andrews course was opened in 1898 and it's called St. Andrews NEW Course, any golf course in Scotland as young as the Craighead links is considered an embryo.
 Be that as it may, this is a really fine layout--tough but fair--and one I absolutely recommend.